matinkh/MLDesignPatterns/Chapter 4/README.md

 * **[Useful Overfitting](#Design-Pattern-11-Useful-Overfitting):** we forgo the use of a validation or testing dataset, because we want to intentionally overfit on the training dataset.
 * **[Checkpoints](#Design-Pattern-12-Checkpoints):** we store the full state of the model periodically, so we have access to partially trained models.
-* **[Transfer Learning](#Design-Pattern-13-Transfer-Learning):** we take part of a previously trained model, freeze the weights, and incorporate these nontrainalbe layers intoa new model that solvess the same problem, but on a smaller dataset.
+* **[Transfer Learning](#Design-Pattern-13-Transfer-Learning):** we take part of a previously trained model, freeze the weights, and incorporate these nontrainalbe layers into a new model that solvess the same problem, but on a smaller dataset.
 * **[Distribution Strategy](#Design-Pattern-14-Distribution-Strategy):** the training loop is carried out at scale over multiple workers.
 * **[Hyperparameter Tuning](#Design-Pattern-15-Hyperparameter-Tuning):** the training loop itself is inserted into an optimization method to find the optimal set of model hyperparameters.